Welcome to the Peak Body for Children with Developmental Delay & Global Developmental Delay

-Xavier in partnership with the Queensland Department of Seniors, Disability Services, and Aboriginal and Torres Strait Islander Partnerships, has proudly become the peak body service for children with Developmental Delay in Queensland.
-We have established this service to assist Queenslanders who experience Developmental Delay and their Service Providers with access to resources, information, online and phone support and referrals.
+Xavier in partnership with the Queensland Department of Child Safety, Disability Services and Seniors, has proudly become the peak body service for children with developmental delay in Queensland.
+We have established this service to assist Queenslanders who experience developmental delay and their service providers with access to resources, information, online and phone support and referrals.

-Our focus is children with Developmental Delay and Global Developmental Delay and we believe that the best support comes from reliable information and connection.
-It is for this reason that we aim to provide supports primarily for children with developmental delay and their families, but also create opportunities for them to connect to providers such as Allied Health, Educators, Childcare Providers, Community groups and Playgroups and for those providers to have the opportunity to share and access information and to network across Queensland.
+Our focus is children with developmental delay and global developmental delay (GDD) and we believe that the best support comes from reliable information and connection.
+It is for this reason that we aim to provide support primarily for children with developmental delay and their families, but also create opportunities for them to connect to providers such as allied health, educators, childcare providers, community groups and playgroups and for those providers to have the opportunity to share and access information and to network across Queensland.

 What is Developmental Delay?